Medical School Waitlists

 3) An average or mediocre candidate is highly recommended by a faculty member, alumni, board member or university trustee.
 Rather than insult the applicant's benefactor, the school will waitlist the candidate, rather than rejecting him.

 4) A highly desirable candidate has known personal interest or ties to another school (ie, his/her parents are alumni there).
-Rather than accept this candidate (who will likely choose to go elsewhere), a school may waitlist him/her to eliminate a negative effect on their yield statistics.
+Rather than accept this candidate (who will likely choose to go elsewhere), a school may waitlist him/her to eliminate a negative effect on their yield.
 Medical school rankings are based partially on selectivity, and all top schools keep a watchful eye on yield.
-They prefer to admit only students who are eager to attend their school.
+They only want to admit students who are eager to attend their school.

 Responding to a Waitlist Letter